divyashanmughan/DataFlow-Analysis/README.md

 # DataFlow-Analysis
+An LLVM pass which designes a general parameterized iterative data-flow analysis framework, which can be used for Liveness Analysis and Reaching Definition Analysis.

 The "dataFlowAnalysis.h" file consists of the base template class, from which live analysis and reaching definition analysis passes  derive.This file consists of DataFlowAnalysis class which has a data member "direction" of type bool, which is used to identify whether it is forward or backward analysis.It is a templated